Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: DG methods in curved domain and their error analysis

-Well-posedness of the above problems have been discussed for instance in \cite{Aubin1982}.
-Our goal here is to develop numerical methods for such type of PDEs when $\Gamma$ is given in the form of point cloud sampling.
+Well-posedness of the above problems has been discussed, for instance, in \cite{Aubin1982}.
+Our goal here is to analyze DG methods when $\Gamma$ is approximated by $\hat{\Gamma}_h^k$.
+We first introduce relevant function spaces for DG methods.